 Top – Everlane / Denim – Frame / Scarf – Aritzia

 Can we just marvel for one second at how long my legs look in this photo?
 I saw this and thought ‘am I the tallest Asian in the world?’
 Have to hand it to my photographer and co-worker for capturing this shot when we were in Dallas at the start of the year for a work trip.
 Without saying too much, I currently work for a company involved with real estate and had the opportunity to check out some homes in the Dallas area.
-Growing up, I never had a huge fascination with home buying, but naturally it’s a milestone I’d like to hit in my adult years.
+Growing up, I never had a huge fascination with home buying, but naturally, it’s a milestone I’d like to hit in my adult years.
 We viewed two homes while we were here and upon leaving I started to wonder what I was still doing in San Francisco.
+We have looked in other places too, such as Castle Rock which is in Colorado, it was stunning to see the houses there and the great community feel, I have a lot to think about.

 We didn’t have nearly enough time in Dallas as we would have hoped, but something tells me that we’ll be back.
 If not for a house, definitely for the food!